liborty/indxvec/README.md

 `fn pvec(self) where Self: Sized;`
 prints to stdout.

-For finer control of the colouring, import the colour constants from module `printing` and use them in any formatting strings manually.
+For finer control of the colouring, import the colour constants from  `printing::*` and use them in formatting strings manually.
 For example, switching colours:

 ```rust